 - Improve your ability to develop practical and mathematical skills in your students.

 This course can be adapted for delivery as both a Primary and Secondary INSET.

-• How do we develop students with enough Grit, Resilience and Independence to prepare them for the next stage of their education in Science?
+- How do we develop students with enough Character, Grit, Resilience and Independence to prepare them for the next stage of their education in Science?

 Demonstrating Rapid and Sustained Progress in Science

-• The use of highly effect “pupil talk” in Science
+- The use of highly effective “pupil talk” in Science

-Using collaborative teaching strategies and active approaches to learning in Science
+Using Subject teaching pedagogy & strategies to improve learning in Science

 Opportunity to collaboratively action plan active strategies to improve pupil progress in Science

 - Satisfying the requirements of Ofsted/ISI and evidencing this